pijushkonar/Python-Project/README.md

 ## **How This Program Runs**

 So this code basically runs as any normal python .py code.
+It Shows the user Options of sorting.

+Then, it asks for the method i.e
+Enter 1 For File Type Sorting
+And Enter 2 For File Size Sorting.

-It asks for user input for the path of the folder where the sorting is to be done.
+Then it asks for user input for the path of the folder where the sorting is to be done.
-Then it asks for the method i.e
-For File Type Sorting We Use - 'ext'
-And For File Size Sorting We Use - 'size'

 #### `More Features That Are To Be Added`